Why am I running? To enable a more livable Sammamish for all residents.

 And that general fund surplus?
 Of the $17M 'surplus', $4,422,374 is set aside as part of the 10% strategic reserve.
 The remaining ~$12.6M may be needed for cost increases in existing general fund programs (e.g. public safety contract costs typically rise higher than inflation).
 Or to cover one-time shortfalls in projected revenues or cost overruns in budgeted projects during the 2019 and 2020 period.

-The Finance Committee has not met since June.
-The next budget meeting for the City Council is set for after the election.
-If elected, I'll ask to join the Finance Committee and then meet regularly with the City's accounting and finance department.
-I recommend creating a 6-year budget so we can do a better, smarter job of long-range planning.
+The Finance Committee has not met for months and is effectively disbanded.
+If elected, I'll reserect the Finance Committee and meet regularly with the City's accounting and finance department.
+I recommend creating a 6-year budget (even though it's delivered in 2-year increments) so we can do a better, smarter job of long-range planning.
 Our budget woes are similar to Mercer Island and Medina.
-LIke them, the lion's share of our revenue rests on the backs of property tax payers.
+Like them, the lion's share of our revenue rests on the backs of property tax payers.
 Mercer Island is cutting services and Medina is trying to raise property taxes.
-We should be paying close attention to what's happening here.
+We should be paying close attention to what's happening to our budget.

 I would seek to form a budget task force made up of professionals from our community.
 They would help build a workable 6-year plan and forecast and include diversification of revenue sources.
 I would communicate our financial health to residents regularly and make sure all reports were clear and easy to understand.
-Residents will need prioritize what initiatives and projects they want funded and when.
+Residents be able to participate in the budgeting process and will be able to prioritize what initiatives and projects they want funded and by-when.